Skip to main content

 • Set its own levels for economic immigrants destined to Quebec

-• Establish its own selection criteria (separate points grid — grille de sélection)
+• Establish its own selection criteria (separate points grid, grille de sélection)

 • Prioritize French-language immigrants

-• Select refugee claimants destined to Quebec
+• Select resettled refugees destined to Quebec

 In exchange, Canada retains control over: